rweigel/cdawmeta/README.md

 It was originally developed for upgrading the metadata from CDAWeb's HAPI servers; the existing server only includes the minimum required metadata.

-As discussed in the SPASE section, the code has been extended to remedy issues with existing SPASE metadata for CDAWeb datasets.
+As discussed in the (SPASE)[#SPASE] section, the code has been extended to remedy issues with existing SPASE metadata for CDAWeb datasets.

 The code reads and combines metadata from